ATL-WDI-Curriculum/es6-1/README.md

 ### Arrow Functions

-[Arrow functions](http://es6-features.org/#ExpressionBodies) are the new shorthand syntax for defining anonymous functions.
+[Arrow functions](http://es6-features.org/#ExpressionBodies): Arrow functions are the new shorthand syntax for defining anonymous functions.
 Arrow functions gets its name from its syntax `=>`, which in other languages, is knows as: the fat arrow, the rocket or the Lamda operator.

 ```js
 // ES5